krobison10/FLHuskies_PTTF/data/README.md

 ## Data Directory
 This repository does not contain the data as it is too large.

-Scripts operate under the assumption that there is a directory named "_data" in the root of the repository.
+Scripts operate under the assumption that there is a directory named "data" in the root of the project.

-It has an underscore so that it stays out of the way up at the very top.

-Furthermore, they assume that the directory has a structure as follows:
+Furthermore, they assume that the data directory has a structure as follows:

 ```
-_data
+data
 ├── <airport>
 │   ├── <airport>_config.csv
 │   ├── <airport>_etd.csv